PX4/PX4-user_guide/en/simulation/index.md

 ### Lockstep Simulation

 PX4 SITL and the simulators (Gazebo, Gazebo Classic, jMAVSim) have been set up to run in _lockstep_.
-What this means is that PX4 and the simulator wait on each other for sensor and actuator messages, rather than running at their own speeds.
+What this means is that PX4 and the simulator run at the same speed, and therefore can react appropriately to sensor and actuator messages.

 ::: info
 Lockstep makes it possible to [run the simulation faster or slower than realtime](#simulation_speed), and also to pause it in order to step through code.
 :::

+#### Gazebo

+Gazebo runs the simulator at the same speed as PX4 (the GZBridge now sets the PX4 time on every sim step, in the `clockCallback`).

+Lockstep cannot be disabled on Gazebo.

+#### Gazebo Classic & jMAVSim

+PX4 and the simulator wait on each other for sensor and actuator messages, rather than running at their own speeds.
 The sequence of steps for lockstep are:

 1. The simulation sends a sensor message [HIL_SENSOR](https://mavlink.io/en/messages/common.html#HIL_SENSOR) including a timestamp `time_usec` to update the sensor state and time of PX4.